Xanderlicious/mkdocs/docs/entrypoints.md

 For services that are running on a different host to where traefik is running, I can specify the entrypoint to use within the dynamic file I have setup for that service.

-The example below, shows a basic dynamic file for Uptime-Kuma where I have specified the entry point as "websecure-ext"
+The example below, shows a basic dynamic file for Uptime-Kuma where I have specified the entry point as "websecure-int"

 ```yaml
 http: